-Baked Brie is definitely a crowd pleaser and a “must” appetizer for all of your holiday gatherings.
+Baked Brie with Cranberry is definitely a crowd pleaser and a “must” appetizer for all of your holiday or party gatherings.
 It’s relatively simple to prepare.
 I actually used my own cranberry sauce recipe for the jam, but if you are a bit low on time, you can substitute with jarred apricot or red raspberry jam (preserves).
 Click here to view my cranberry sauce recipe.
 One thing I really like about this recipe is that it can be served warm or even room temperature.

 Phyllo dough comes frozen, but you can easily unthaw in the fridge overnight or lay on counter for about an hour.
 The dough can be difficult to work with, but if you keep it hydrated (melted butter) as you are working with it, you will be fine.
 I used this one from Athens Brands.